College Process Information and Resources Page

 -If you are a student athlete, and plan to play in college, you must send your ACT/SAT scores to the NCAA in order to register.

 -Those thinking about entering the world of work or of attending community college before applying to a four year institution should still apply to at least 1-3 colleges in order to practice the process.
 In truth, the college application process is a valuable learning experience, many may find the social college experience is best when you begin at the institution granting your degree, some graduate programs look more favorably upon those with only four year degree granting institutions on their resume, financial aid is minimal in community college, and you may be surprised to see the scholarships and grants for which you may qualify.
-Please discuss your community college plans with Ms. Salvatore before you decide not to apply elsewhere.
+Please discuss your community college plans with your counselor before you decide not to apply elsewhere.

 -Students who feel they must study at community college before transferring to a four year institution should get acquainted with the transfer agreements at their chosen institutions, should obtain paper copies of recommendations at the end of the school year (in sealed envelopes), and should take the ACT/SAT as they may be required to do so later on anyway.